samuelballantyne/DSQ-Config/README.md

 - **Enhanced Features:**
   Based on user feedback, future updates may include more advanced customization options and additional functionalities.

+## Continuous Integration

+A GitHub Actions workflow builds the project on Windows and packages the executable with its required Qt libraries.
+The workflow uploads a zipped artifact for download.

 ## Contributing

 Contributions are welcome!
 If you’d like to improve DemulEasy, please feel free to fork the repository and submit a pull request.